danvi02/UserRegistrationService/README.md

-# Controller API for Performance Testing
+# User Registration Service with Docker

 `In this GIT branch code, we will be making the communication between 2 docker containers using HOST IP address.
 There are 2 ways in which we can make docker containers to communicate with each other.`